johnsusek/praeco/README.md

 ## Developing

-If you want to develop for praeco, run the built it development server:
+If you instead want to develop for praeco, run the built it development server:

 ```
 npm install